squareben1/connect-z/README.md

 ### Summary

-I found this task difficult!
+I found this problem difficult!
 I certainly didn't breeze through it - I spent several days working on it and had a couple of false starts and frustrating moments.

 However I am pleased with the end result and actually got an awful lot out of it as an exercise.
 My solution made it easier to code but harder to visualise naturally since arrays represent columns and rows are represented by indexes in those arrays - essentially flipping the 'board' on it's side.
 This trade-off between ease of coding and ease of visualising contributed to the challenge for me as I sometimes struggled for context.

 Overall this was a very challenging but ultimately satisfying problem that I learned a lot from.

 **Small note on commenting:** I usually try to avoid leaving comments in my code (Ruby was my first language so I learned to avoid it early on).
+I prefer to aim for well-named functions with as few lines of code as possible.
 I actually really like how doing it here has signposted the code though.